mcinteerj/rdbms-mdb-migration-workshop/troubleshooting/README.md

 **Solution**

-Something went wrong, read the MongoSyphon.log for the [ERROR] line and look for it in the index below.
+Something went wrong, read the MongoSyphon.log, located in the directory where you put the MongoSyphon files, and look for the [ERROR] line.
+You will find the solution by clicking on the corresponding error in the index below.

 ## [MongoSyphon errors](#mongosyphon-errors-1)